Controller Area Network (CAN) Bus

 Warehouse Logistics (AMRs)

-Autonomous Mobile Robots use CAN to synchronize differential drive motors and manage power distribution from the Battery Management System (BMS) in real-time.
+Autonomous Mobile Robots lean on CAN to sync up differential drive motors and handle real-time power distribution from the Battery Management System (BMS).

 Heavy Industrial AGVs